ClaudiaInSweden/train-your-brain/README.md

 ### Project Description

 [Train your brain](https://claudiainsweden.github.io/train-your-brain/) is a memory card game with four difficulty levels.
 The matching cards are to be found by flipping two cards and remember which cards are placed where to find matching pairs.
+Matched pairs will remain visible.
 When the user has found all matching pairs, the game is over.

 ### Project Purpose